 If you and your spouse are in basic agreement but would rather leave the forms up to experts in the law, then It’s Over Easy might be the best option for you.
-Here, you’ll pay a flat fee between $750 and $1500 (depending on the requirements of your local court).
+Our pricing starts from as low as $9 per month (depending on the requirements of your local court).
 Best of all, you’ll know exactly what your legal fees will amount to from the very beginning, which is more than you can say for even the above option of doing your own paperwork -- if the clerk kicks your forms, you could end up paying the fees twice.
 It’s Over Easy, however, guarantees that your forms go through and will never charge additional fees for corrections.

 The next level up in expense is mediation.
 Mediators are usually either mental health professionals or attorneys, and they will typically charge their usual hourly rates for their services.
 If your mediator is a mental health professional, this will usually run you between $100 and $250 per hour.
 If your mediator is an attorney, you can expect their hourly fees to fall between $250 and $950.
 Once again, the local cost of living is highly determinative of what you can expect to pay within these ranges.
 How many hours of mediation you and your spouse will need depends on how contentious your divorce is.
 When all is said and done, you will likely owe fees somewhere between $1500 and $10,000.